77even/Fast-nnUNet/README.md

 ## 📄 License

-**Open Source Components**: The distillation module in this repository is licensed under the [Apache License 2.0](LICENSE.txt) for non-commercial use only.
+The distillation module in this repository is licensed under the [Apache License 2.0](LICENSE.txt) for non-commercial use only.

-**Patent-Protected Components**: The Fast Inference Module and C++ Engine Module are protected by patents (CN202510788224) and remain proprietary.
+The Fast Inference Module and C++ Engine Module are protected by patents (CN202510788224) and remain proprietary.
 These components are not included in the Apache License scope and require separate commercial licensing.

-**Non-Commercial Use**: The open-source distillation module may be used freely for research, academic study, educational purposes.

-**Commercial Use**: For any commercial applications, business use, or access to proprietary components, please contact **Xiaozhi Future (Chengdu, China) Inc** for proper licensing arrangements.
+The open-source distillation module may be used freely for research, academic study, educational purposes.
+For any commercial applications, business use, or access to proprietary components, please contact **Xiaozhi Future (Chengdu, China) Inc** for proper licensing arrangements.